 - Follow your favorite brands on Twitter and Facebook so you’ll be notified when they release special coupons.

 - E-mail your favorite companies and tell them how much you love their stuff and ask them about any coupon available.
 This works great if you mostly buy organic.

-- Bookmark the major coupon sites and visit them a few times a month to print your favorites as they’re constantly releasing new printable coupons:
+- Bookmark the major sites for printable coupons and visit them a few times a month to print your favorites as they’re constantly releasing new printable coupons:

 - Also don't forget about e-coupons from sites like iBotta, SavingStar, and Checkout51.
 No printing or clipping necessary!
 Also check out these apps to save money found HERE.